Why we include parenthetical / in-text citations

 Works with three to five authors

-- Include all names in the first in-text parenthetical citation, separated by commas and then an ampersand (&).
+- Include all names in the first APA style parenthetical citation, separated by commas and then an ampersand (&).

-- For all subsequent in-text parenthetical citations, include only the first author, followed by “et al.” and publication year if it is the first citation in a paragraph.
+- For all subsequent in-text narrative and APA style parenthetical citations, include only the first author, followed by “et al.” and publication year if it is the first citation in a paragraph.

 First in-text parenthetical citation: